-By submitting your paper to ICEB, you are agreeing to any necessary originality checks your paper may have to undergo during the peer review and production processes.
+By submitting your paper to ICB, you are agreeing to any necessary originality checks your paper may have to undergo during the peer review and production processes.

 Where to send the manuscripts:

-- Original Articles can be accepted for publication only on condition that they are contributed solely to the ICEB journal.
-The manuscript is your own original work, and does not duplicate any other previously published work, including your own previously published work;
+- 1. Original Articles can be accepted for publication only if they are contributed solely to the ICB journal.
+The manuscript must be the author's original work, and must not duplicate any other previously published work, including author's own previously published work;

 - The manuscript has been submitted only to the journal - it is not under consideration or peer review or accepted for publication or in press or published elsewhere;

-- The manuscript contains nothing that is abusive, defamatory, fraudulent, illegal, libellous, or obscene.
+- 5. The manuscript contains nothing that is abusive, defamatory, fraudulent, illegal, libelous, or obscene.

 ACCEPTANCE OF MANUSCRIPTS: